jhpyle/docassemble/_docs/objects.md

 they are logged in.
 For more information, see [`.set_attributes()`](#DAFile.set_attributes).

+The following keyword parameters can be used.

-The `.url_for()` method can also be used to generate a temporary URL where anyone who knows the URL can access the file, regardless of whether they are logged in, regardless of whether the server uses cloud [data storage], and regardless of whether the `private` attribute is `True` or `False`.
+`temporary` - the `.url_for()` method can also be used to generate a temporary URL where anyone who knows the URL can access the file, regardless of whether they are logged in, regardless of whether the server uses cloud [data storage], and regardless of whether the `private` attribute is `True` or `False`.
 To obtain such a URL, include `temporary=True` as a keyword parameter.
 By default, the URL will expire after 30 seconds.
 To extend this time, include the optional keyword parameter `seconds`.
 This example creates a URL that expires in 60 seconds.

 {% include side-by-side.html demo="dafile-url-for-temporary" %}

-If you are using cloud storage, then the URLs will point directly to the cloud provider rather than to your server.
+`inline` - if you are using cloud storage, then the URLs will point directly to the cloud provider rather than to your server.
 (This has important performance benefits.)
 The links are long and technical because they contain access codes.
 By default, if a user clicks on a link, the URL will open as an attachment, and the user may be prompted to download the file or open it in an application; it will not open in the browser.
 If you would like the links to open in the browser, add the keyword parameter `inline=True` to `.url_for()`.

+`external` - by default, if you are not using cloud storage, the URLs returned by `.url_for()` will be root-relative URLs.
+If you want URLs that include the protocol and hostname, include `external=True` when you call `.url_for()`.
+Using `temporary=True` implies `external=True`.

 <a name="DAFile.retrieve"></a>The `.retrieve()` command ensures that a
 stored file is ready for use on the system.
 Calling `.retrieve` is